 - Participate in restoration projects in the Golden Trout Wilderness

-Every Wednesday, "The Wednesday Bunch" meets at one of the local San Diego lakes, usually Cuyamaca or Morena, for a day of floatin', fishin' and gabbin'.
+Every Wednesday, "The Wednesday Bunch" meets at one of the local San Diego lakes, usually Cuyamaca (sometimes Morena if the weather's not good in the mountains), for a day of floatin', fishin' and gabbin'.
 Some of the clubs' longest standing members have been the core of TWB for a long time, but this friendly bunch is always glad to welcome newer members and regale them with tales of 'how it used to be'.
-Don't forget your lawn chair!
+Don't forget your lawn chair, some coffee and munchies!

 SDFF many events to help raise money for the club and to enhance the social benefits of being a member.
-The Annual Banquet is a party for members at one of San Diego's fine hotels or restaurants.
+The Annual Banquet is a party for members at one of San Diego's fine dining venues.
 As of 2010, the club has added "Fishing/BBQ/Potluck" outings to local bays and shores both as a social attraction and to encourage members to enjoy and/or learn about marine fly fishing.
 SDFF holds prize drawings at its monthly meetings and the Annual Banquet.
-In addition, one monthly meeting each year (typically June) is dedicated to our Annual Fundraiser where attendees may go home with high quality fishing gear or guided fly fishing trips.
+In addition, one monthly meeting each year (typically June) is dedicated to our Annual Fundraiser featuring a Raffle & Silent Auction where attendees may go home with high quality fishing gear or guided fly fishing trips.

 The donations for the prize drawings form a major basis for the club's ability to support its conservation goals and fund its activities.

 SDFF has an online forum exclusively for members.
-The forum is divided into subforums where members can swap gear, give or seek advice, talk about fly tying, talk about conservation issues ... or talk about other specific activities related to fly fishing.
+The forum is divided into subforums where members can swap gear, plan fishing trips, give or seek advice, talk about fly tying, talk about conservation issues ... or talk about other specific activities related to fly fishing.

 There are many online public forums for fly fishing, but the SDFF forum gives members a chance to engage exclusively with people they know through SDFF.
 If you are an SDFF member and wish to know more about how to use the forum, contact the SDFF Website Administrator.